Secure Your Visa To Dream Country

 Currently, the US visa interview schedule is available after almost 12-15 months.
 If you want an earlier interview date, please feel free to contact us so we can assist you.

-How to check US visa status Bangladesh?
+How to check the US visa status in Bangladesh?

 You can check your US visa status from this website.

-How much is US visa interview fee?
+How much is the US visa interview fee?

 The US Visa fee is $160, converted into local currency at the time of application.
 If you take professional processing help from any consultant, the cost varies.